-We are one of three national Evidence Synthesis Centres commissioned by NIHR to provide timely and contextualised access to the best evidence on selected topics.
+We were one of three national Evidence Synthesis Centres commissioned by NIHR (from 2014-2020) to provide timely and contextualised access to the best evidence on selected topics.

-For each topic we synthesise the key evidence and summarise our evaluation of the quality and strength of findings.
-We produce targeted outputs in appropriate formats to make it as straightforward as possible for decision makers to use research evidence.
+For each topic we synthesised the key evidence and summarised our evaluation of the quality and strength of findings.
+We produced targeted outputs in appropriate formats to make it as straightforward as possible for decision makers to use research evidence.

-Details of ongoing and completed topics can be found here.
+Details of completed topics can be found here.